merobi-hub/check-copyright/README.md

 Run the script with the year (or range of years), file extension, and project author as arguments:

 `python3 check_files.py 2018-2022 py Marquez`

+Note: the copyright statement must have the following format:

+`Copyright YEAR contributors to the AUTHOR project`